 Appreciation from one's peers has more significance than from one's manager.

-More than a manager, an employee’s peers are more likely to know about his qualities.
-Make it easier for team members to congratulate each other on a job well done.
+More than a manager, an employee's peers are more likely to know about their good qualities.
+Thus, make it easier for team members to congratulate each other on a job well done.

 7. Take Them Out To A Coffee Shop Or For Lunch

 Food has a way of being a catalyst to bring people together.
 A team lunch is a great way through which everyone can bond with each other and with you.

 Do it privately-ish.
 No, not the executive lunchroom.
 That can be too intimidating for your employees.
 Avoid the cafeteria as it can be very distracting.
 This is a time to focus only on the people sitting before you.
 Clear your schedule for at least an hour.
 Get Chinese food somewhere.
 Take off your coat.
 Also, remember to turn your phone off.

 Coming together this way will help bring your employees closer to you and boost the employee-employer relationship.

 8. Employees Feel Great After A Spa Day